 Pegfilgrastim: See Neulasta

-PFC: Shorthand for “post-first chemo”
+PFC: Shorthand for “post-final chemo”

 Prednisone: An oral steroid used to reduce inflammation

 Radiation: Sometimes abbreviated “rads,” radiation therapy is a treatment that uses radiation to control or kill malignant cancer cells, and is often delivered via linear accelerator (aka hyper-focused radiation beams directly on the cancer site)

 Scalp cooling: An innovative treatment in which a cold cap is placed on a cancer patient’s head while they are being given chemotherapy drugs.
 This treatment reduces the temperature of the scalp to a very low temperature to reduce the amount of chemotherapy drugs that can reach the scalp (when those drugs are not treating a head or brain-related cancer) to lessen the likelihood of healthy hair cells being killed off from chemotherapy.

 Stage 1 (breast cancer): Cancer that is smaller and localized to one location, meaning it has not spread to the lymph nodes or other parts of the body

 Stage 2 (breast cancer): Cancer that is still contained to the breast region or nearby lymph nodes

 Stage 3 (breast cancer): Cancer that has extended beyond the immediate region of the tumor, possibly affecting nearby lymph nodes and muscles, but not distant organs